Alyilyas/volcanic-tsunami-detection/README.md

 > \[Ilyas, A., et al. (2026).
 A statistical framework for the near real-time seismic detection of tsunami-generating volcanic flank collapses Focused on Anak krakatau.]

+Figure,Parameters to Set in CONFIG,Notes
+Figure 11,"""station"": 'SBJI'
+ ""component"": 'BHE'
+ ""step"": 200
+ ""n_bootstrap"": 10000
+ ""ar_lag"": 10",Non-overlapping windows.
+Figure 12,"""station"": 'SBJI'
+ ""component"": 'BHE'
+ ""step"": 20
+ ""n_bootstrap"": 10000
+ ""ar_lag"": 10",1-second overlapping windows.
+Appendix B,"""station"": 'CGJI' (or other) ""component"": 'BHE' (or other)
+ ""step"": 200
+ ""n_bootstrap"": 10000
+ ""ar_lag"": 11 (or other)","Repeat for all station/component combinations in the Appendix.
+ Crucially, check Manuscript Table 1 for the correct ar_lag for each station."
+Quick Test,"""n_bootstrap"": 100","Use this setting for any figure to run a fast, low-quality test for debugging."